docopt/docopt/README.md

 We would *love* to hear what you think about `docopt` on our [issues page](http://github.com/docopt/docopt/issues>).

-Contribute, make pull requrests, report bugs, suggest ideas and discuss `docopt`.
+Make pull requrests, report bugs, suggest ideas and discuss `docopt`.
 You can also drop a line directly to vladimir@keleshev.com.

 Porting `docopt` to other languages